PARTYMANX/partymod-thug2/README.md

 * Improved window handling allowing for custom resolutions and configurable windowing (NOTE: when using widescreen or portrait resolutions, the main menu is always forced to 4:3 using black bars to preserve the menu text's positioning)
 * Replaced configuration files with new INI-based system (see partymod.ini)
 * Custom configurator program to handle new configuration files
-* Controller glyphs are now shown in prompts when using a controller (Controller glyph style is configurable between PS2, Xbox, and Gamecube style) (NOTE: because of the way glyph code is rewritten in this version, some prompts will be incorrect)
+* Controller glyphs are now shown in prompts when using a controller.
+Controller glyph style is configurable between PS2, Xbox, and Gamecube style.
+Glyphs can be forced for keyboard players using the "prefer glyphs" setting NOTE: because of the way glyph code is rewritten in this version, some prompts will be incorrect
 * Restores the on-screen keyboard
 * Restores quick chat and keyboard taunt binds
 * Adds entropy to music shuffling to make sure it doesn't repeat between sessions (while consuming the same number of random numbers)